pulumi/pulumi-hugo/themes/default/content/challenge/holiday-shopping.md

 Congratulations!.
 You've completed this Pulumi Challenge.
 If you'd like to tear down all of these resources, run `pulumi destroy -y`.
 Otherwise, have fun playing around with your infrastructure stack and add whatever you like! :)

-If you want to receive additional swag for completing the challenge (and to thank The Pulumipus), write a blog or post a quick video about it, and then tag us on social media or email us at [da@pulumi.com](mailto:da@pulumi.com).
+If you want to receive special swag for completing the challenge (and to thank The Pulumipus), write a blog or post a quick video about it, and then tag us on social media or email us at [da@pulumi.com](mailto:da@pulumi.com).